ajstamm/shepherds-crook/Resume.md

 ## GIS Internship

 * manually geocoded ungeocoded MI cases in MapMarker & SAM
+* guest lectured to Russell Sage class on creating maps for publication
+* cleaned and analyzed 10 years of hospital data and 5 years of mortality data using R and SAS
+* geocoded 10 years of statewide heart attack data using MapMarker and ArcGIS
+* created maps of Environmental Public Health Tracking data in ArcGIS
+* designed 2 studies on geographic variation in heart attack rates; authored 2 associated manuscripts (one published)
 * wrote and published manuscript on MI rates in NYS and border issues (citation)
-* guest lectured to Russell Sage class on creating maps for publication

 ## CWGs